 You can check the indexing status of a page by using IndexCheckr to see if it is visible in Google’s SERPs.
 Our tool allows you to check your website’s pages in bulk to see if they’re indexed, enables you to receive email notifications, and gives you the option to conduct recurring checks.

-Moreover, if you wish to scan your competitors’ websites or check if the pages that link back to you are actually indexed, you can do so with our Google index checker tool by adding new projects to keep track of the data.
+Furthermore, if you want to analyze your competitors' websites or verify whether the pages linking back to you are indexed, you can achieve this using our Google index checker tool.
+Simply create new projects to efficiently keep track of the data.